wilkques/openapi/README.md

  *          }
  *      ],
  *      "requestBody": {
- *          "replace": true, // If replace is true, then directly replace all parameters instead of merging.
+ *          "custom": only, // If the value of the custom parameter is "only", then display only the custom parameters.
+If the value is "merge", then merge the custom parameters with the results of the FormRequest.
+The default value is "only".
  *          "content": {
  *              "multipart/form-data": {
  *                  "schema": {